Members Info

 - they issue all paperwork to the club officials and ensure they are wearing the required attire e.g. relevant bib to identify them as the role allocated,

-- they also need to complete the team sheet correctly and accurately and submit these with official scores and goal kickers in the game by 6:30PM on game day.
+- they also need to complete the team sheet correctly and accurately and submit these with official scores, best players and goal kickers in the game by 6:30PM on game day.

 If the team sheet is incorrectly or inaccurately filled in or late the club will incur fines from the EDFL.
 Contact the club secretary or president for more info or see the EDFL Rules and Guidelines link above.